Creskendoll/Keyf-Server/README.md

 Make sure you have [Python3]([https://link](https://www.python.org/downloads/)) and [pip](https://pypi.org/) installed.

 ## Pre-Req
-Create a file named *connection_string.txt* in the root folder where you'll store your mongoDB connection string in the following form:
+If doesn't exist create a file named *connection_string.txt* in the root folder where you'll store your mongoDB connection string in the following form:

 - *mongodb+srv://{USER}:{PASSWORD}@keyfcluster-dwn2y.mongodb.net/keyf?retryWrites=true*